-This is a page is a collection of tools we are cataloging as a convenience reference for NWB users.
+This page is a collection of tools we are cataloging as a convenience reference for NWB users.
 This is not a comprehensive list of NWB tools.
 Many of these tools are built and supported by other groups, and are in active development.
 If you would like to contribute a tool, please see the instructions here.

 Exploring NWB Files

 NWB Widgets is a library of widgets for visualization NWB data in a Jupyter notebook (or lab).
 The widgets make it easy to navigate through the hierarchical structure of the NWB file and visualize specific data elements.
 It is designed to work out-of-the-box with NWB 2.0 files and to be easy to extend.
-Source
+Source Docs

 NWB Explorer is a web application developed by MetaCell for reading, visualizing and exploring the content of NWB 2 files.
 The portal comes with built-in visualization for many data types, and provides an interface to a jupyter notebook for custom analyses and open exploration.
 Online